 No… my life was not 1% as much fun or as fulfilling as it is now.

-The thing is, when you’re self-employed:
+But, when you’re self-employed:

 - It doesn’t feel like work when you run your own business.

-When your business is music: you derive extra energy, joy and satisfaction from earning your income doing what you love doing the most.
+When your business is music: you derive extra energy, joy, and satisfaction from earning your income doing what you love doing the most.

 - The more you work, the more successful you will be, and the more income you will probably generate.